mufeedae1716-web/Banking-System-Project/README.md

 # Banking-System-Project
-This project is a basic banking system that allows users to login, deposit money, withdraw money, and check their balance.
-It is created using Python and helps to understand basic programming concepts like functions, loops, and classes.
+This project is a basic banking system developed using Python.
+It allows users to perform simple banking operations such as account login, depositing money, withdrawing money, and checking account balance.

+The system uses a class-based approach Object-Oriented Programming to manage user data like username, password, and balance.
+It also includes a menu-driven interface for easy user interaction.

+This project helps in understanding core Python concepts like functions, loops, conditional statements, and classes.